zacmarco/climinal/README.md

 - **Commands**: Specifies the set of commands available in this context.

 ### Relationship with Commands
-Each **context** contains **commands**, but **a command can be the parent of only one context**.
-If a command transitions into a new context, that context will be activated after the command executes.
+Each **context** contains **commands**, but **a command can be the parent of a different context as well**.
+Such command allows transitions into the new context, that will be activated after the command executes.

 ### Example of Contexts in XML
 ```xml